Neit272/movie-time-for-you/README.md

 Contributions are welcome!
 Feel free to submit a pull request or open an issue to discuss any potential improvements or bug fixes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.

-Enjoy watching your favorite movies! 🎥🍿
+## Enjoy watching your favorite movies! 🎥🍿